-Please note that the introduction of the topic will not be a reprise of the assigned reading.
-I do not base my presentations on this material, but on my own experience.
-The readings are important and need to be read.
+Please note that the introduction of the topic will not be a reprise of the applicable chapter from Daniels.
+I do not base my presentations on Daniels, but on my own experience.
+Daniels is important and needs to be read.